 4. Avoid Oxygen

 Fourthly, it's essential to prevent oxidation by avoiding exposure to oxygen, as this reduces the nutritional value of the tea.
-Chlorophyll, aldehydes, esters, and C in green tea leaves readily combine with oxygen in the air.
+Chlorophyll, aldehydes, esters, and Vitamin C in green tea leaves readily combine with oxygen in the air.
 Oxidized green tea turns red or darkens, significantly reducing its nutritional value.
-Whenever you take tea out to brew, remember to reseal the container properly.
+Whenever you take tea out to Brew, remember to reseal the container properly.

 5. Avoid Strange Odors

 Lastly, green tea should be stored separately to avoid absorbing strange odors, as this can affect its flavor.
 Green tea contains high molecular weight palmatase and terpenoid compounds, which are highly active and unstable, easily absorbing odd smells.
-If green tea is stored together with items that have a strong odor, it will absorb those odors and cannot be rid of them.
+If green tea is stored together with items that have a strong Odor, it will absorb those odors and cannot be rid of them.